 My early dolls can be still seen on this website since I like to see the evolution of my work as well as what each piece personally conveys to me and remember the state of mind at the moment of creation, carrying me back to those moments.

-To date, I’ve created more than 250 dolls.
-They are in private collections around the world and one of them can be seen in the Orkney Faerie Museum of Scotland.
+To date, I’ve created around 300 dolls.
+They are in private collections around the world and one of them can be seen in the Orkney-Faerie-Museum of Scotland.

-Currently, I divide my time living between my apartment in Barcelona (where my main studio is located) and a little countryside cottage near my mom’s hometown in Els Ports Natural Park, a rocky landscape dominated by rivers and olive trees, a very special place with ancient history and telluric forces, a place of restoration where I find peace and inspiration during my walks across the open fields.
+Currently, I divide my time living between my apartment in Barcelona, where my main studio is located, and a little countryside cottage near my mom’s hometown in the Natural Park of Els Ports, a rocky landscape dominated by rivers and olive trees, a very special place with ancient history and telluric forces, a place of restoration where I find peace and inspiration during my walks across the open fields.

 I am very thankful to all fellow artists and customers who have been supporting my work through the years.
 It makes me so happy to know that my little creatures are appreciated and beloved in their new homes.
 Although many hours are spent behind every doll and I put all my love during their creation, I do not feel a material attachment to them.
 Rather, when I let them go, I feel a kind of relief and renewal, the same you feel after climbing a hill to scream at the top of your lungs.

 Art is such a healing and mysterious work!

 My work process involves designing, sculpting/modelling, painting, costuming and photographing.
 All of my dolls are completely hand-made by me, they are OOAK (One-of-a-kind), this means each one is unique and it will never be recreated.
 No moulds are used during their creation and no moulds are taken from them.

 My dolls are quite small, they measure around 8 inches tall if they are in a standing position, they fit in a hand’s palm.
 I like working in this small scale as it is the exact height I like to imagine fairies are!